mfelleisen/Fish/README.md

 ### TODO

 - complete docs
   - how to write a remote player and run a tournament

 - fix observers, xcall observers, otherwise the referee can crash when the observer crashes.
+  - use eventspace-thread better?

 - move the `trace` contract material into a branch.
 - develop a `trace` contract for the tournament managers.

 - There needs to be a configuration struct for setting many parameters:
+  - factor out the command-line/JSON parsing from `xobserve`

   - server: time period, min and max players, etc.
   - manager:
   - referee: how to set up the board (row, column, fish vs random; holes vs no holes); time per call